 Related Content: Save Money on Museum Visits

 Based on the three months I tracked, I average 600 Swagbucks each year for doing something I’m already doing.
-However, with the occasional purchases, surveys, and special bonuses that occur, I actually tend to get closer to 2,000.
+However, with the occasional purchases, surveys, and special bonuses that occur, I actually tend to get closer to 4,000.
 Then I wait for a sale and typically end up with a $25 – $30 gift card.
-That’s caffeine fuel for my next road trip!

 Insider Tip: I do know of several people who cover all their Christmas shopping through Amazon with Swagbucks – they just devote a lot more time to it than I do!
 Maybe someday I’ll do an experiment to see how much I can earn with a little extra effort.
 It might be fun to devote 15 minutes a day to it and see what happens.